 Whether you’re looking for a family pet or a dog to protect your business, you may have considered adopting a Rottweiler or a German Shepherd Dog.
 Both of these large dogs can intimidate people and animals.
-But don’t be fooled by their athletic build or the myths that surround these canines.
+But don’t be fooled by their athletic build or the myths surrounding these canines.

-One of the first things that you should understand about these dogs is that they love to work.
+One of the first things you should understand about these dogs is they love to work.
 Rottweilers come from a Roman lineage.
 These dogs were used to maintain the herds that fed the armies as they moved around the continent.

 As they bred with local dogs, farmers began using the strong canines to drive their cattle to the marketplace.
 Rottweilers protected the butcher’s offerings and pulled carts to deliver the meat.
 They are named after the town of Rottweil, where they were used extensively.